 Inflation Protection – This allows your policy benefits and

 Shared Care – This allows you to access a portion of the benefits under your partner’s identical policy should you run out of benefits and still need care.

 Security Benefit – This pays an additional percentage of the monthly reimbursement benefit you receive, which can be used to help pay for care or living expenses for your uninsured partner.

 Reduced Benefit for Home Health Care or Assisted Living Facility – If your primary concern is nursing home care, you can elect reduced benefits for home health care and/or assisted living services.

 Waiver of Elimination Period for Home Health Care – This allows you to begin receiving home health care benefits immediately with no elimination period to satisfy.

-Return of Premium – This refunds a portion of the premium you paid upon your death, less claims paid by the policy and any inflation increases.
+Return of Premium – This refunds a portion of the premium you paid upon your death,

 Non-Forfeiture Shortened Benefit Period – If for some reason you stop paying premiums, this allows for your coverage to continue on a reduced basis.